-The bulk of this blog was written while I was taking monthly trips to the NIH (National Institutes of Health) for an experimental MS (multiple sclerosis) medication, DAC HYP, which was approved in May of 2016 by the FDA to be marketed under the peculiar name of Zinbryta.
-Before I started taking this drug in 2006, my MS was very aggressive, and resistant to all FDA approved medications then available.
-Because my disease was too dangerous to not treat, I took a risk on an off-label use of a drug then known as Zenapax, a treatment to keep the immune system from rejecting organ transplants.
+Before I started taking an earlier form of this drug in 2006, my MS was very aggressive, and resistant to all FDA approved medications then available.
+Because my disease was too dangerous to not treat, I took an off-label risk on a treatment to keep the immune system from rejecting organ transplants.
 My other alternative, I kid you not, was bone marrow transplant.
-In 2010, I learned that all the supplies of Zenapax were being hoarded by the NIH.
-With further investigation, I learned that the chief investigator of the study was the same neurologist I’d coaxed into prescribing me Zenapax off-label four years previously.
+In 2010, I learned that all the supplies of the drug were being hoarded by the NIH.
+With further investigation, I learned that the chief investigator of the study was the same neurologist I’d coaxed into prescribing me the drug off-label four years previously.
 Happily, she invited me to visit the NIH (free of charge) to see if I would qualify to participate in the trial.
 The rest is history.
-In most of the entries in this blog I refer to the drug as DAC HYP, and sometimes as daclizumab, but it’s the same drug as the Zenapax I used in ’06 and the Zinbryta that will (hopefully) soon be available to all with MS. I’m sorry if all these name changes cause confusion.
+I’ve been involved in clinical trials of potential MS drugs (and MS diets) ever since.

 My advice to anyone diagnosed with MS, or any other scary sounding disease: don’t give up.
 Don’t give in to fear.
 Don’t accept negativity.
 Keep asking questions.
 If you don’t like the answers, keep looking for someone smarter to ask.
+Above all, keep moving.
 I wish you good health!